hellogreg/pstv/pstv.md

 ### PlayStation Retro Mode

-> To see how a PlayStation retro mode might look with nearest-neighbor upscaling and scanlines, I made a couple of mockup screens to demonstrate current and proposed retro looks for *Xenogears* and *Ridge Racer*: http://hellogreg.github.io/pstv
+#####To see how a PlayStation retro mode might look with nearest-neighbor upscaling and scanlines, I made a couple of mockups to demonstrate current and proposed retro looks for *Xenogears* and *Ridge Racer*: http://hellogreg.github.io/pstv

 One way to help ensure that the PSTV gains, at the very least, a devoted cult following would be to make it the best way to experience (or re-experience) PlayStation Classics.